Recent Storm Damage Posts

-Most business insurance plans provide protection from damage caused by storms.
-Property owners will need additional coverage to offset the expenses of flood damage.
+Most business insurance plans protect from storm damage.
+Property owners need additional coverage to offset the expenses of flood damage.
 If your property is located on a flood plain, you should make sure you carry the policies necessary to protect your investment.

 • Storm-water channels

-For water to be considered a flood, it must not only cover two acres but affect at least two properties.
-If a commercial property is located in a high-risk zone and the owner has a mortgage from an insured and federally-regulated lender, he or she is required to maintain flood insurance.
+For water to be considered a flood, it must cover two acres and affect at least two properties.
+If a commercial property is located in a high-risk zone, and the owner has a mortgage from an insured and federally regulated lender, they must maintain flood insurance.
 Damage resulting from either flooding or storms can cause severe problems and should be planned for, prevented, and handled as soon as possible.
-Regardless of the source of moisture, the risk of mold and other secondary damage within a building can be just as severe.
+Regardless of a moisture source, the risk of mold and other secondary damage within a building can be just as severe.

 Restoring Damage From Storms and Floods

-Flood Damage Problems in Clarksville from Storm Damaged Roofs
+Flood Damage in Clarksville from Damaged Roof After a Storm

-When a storm comes into the Clarksville area, damage to your roof is relatively common.
+When a storm comes into the Tennessee area, damage to your roof is relatively standard.
 Once a hole in your roof gets large enough, extensive flood damage can result.
 During a rainstorm, many elements such as wind or even hail can arise that can ruin your roof shingles.
 Wind can blow rocks or other objects into your home and create holes in your roof or exterior walls that rainwater can enter.
-Once water starts entering the interior of your home, flood damage can occur from the top of your house to the bottom.
+Once the water starts entering your home, flood damage can occur from the top of your house to the bottom.

 As soon as moisture enters your home from the outside, multiple issues can quickly arise.
-The best thing to do is to immediately call in a professional restoration company such as SERVPRO to mitigate the flood damage inside your home.
+The best thing to do is call in a professional restoration company such as SERVPRO to mitigate the flood damage.
 Water coming from the outside is considered black water and may be contaminated with harmful bacteria.
-Rainwater can also bring in microbes from the outside increasing the chance of microbial growth, no one wants molds growing in their attics.
+Rainwater can also bring microbes from the outside, increasing the chance of microbial growth; no one wants molds growing in their attics.

-In many cases, the first place that retains moisture after your roof leaks, is your attic.
+In many cases, the first place that retains moisture after your roof leaks in your attic.
 Elevated moisture levels inside your attic can ruin building materials if the area does not get dried out promptly.
 If the insulation inside the attic gets wet, the moisture can decrease the R-value of the material.
-Some types of insulation can get dry when wet, whereas other kinds must be removed.
+Some types of insulation can get dry when wet, whereas others must be removed.

 Preventing Wind Damage

-There are many areas of the United States that have experienced heavy winds and storms this season and the strong powerful winds can cause significant damage to your home.
-Wind damage can cause a range of destruction to your property from broken windows and fallen tree branches to more severe damage to the roof, garage, or car.
-It can happen to your home directly from the strong wind or indirectly from the wind blowing debris into your house.
+Many areas of the United States have experienced heavy winds and storms this season, and the strong, powerful winds can cause significant damage to your home.
+Wind damage can cause a range of destruction to your property, from broken windows and fallen tree branches to more severe damage to the roof, garage, or car.
+It can happen from the strong wind or indirectly from the wind blowing debris into your house.

 Wind Damage from Different Types of Storms

-Thunderstorms are the most common source of wind and storm damage but winds from hurricanes or tornadoes are stronger and can cause more severe damage.
-It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding and more.
-Thunderstorms are responsible for over half of all wind damage cases in the U.S. but the storm damage repair may be more costly for hurricane or tornado wind damage.
+Thunderstorms are the most common source of wind and storm damage, but winds from hurricanes or tornadoes are stronger and can cause more severe damage.
+It can produce many types of bad weather, such as lightning, hail, tornadoes, straight-line winds, flooding, and more.
+Thunderstorms are responsible for most wind damage cases in the U.S., but the storm damage repair may be more costly for hurricane or tornado wind damage.
 Billions of dollars are spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.

 Preventing Wind and Storm Damage

-Siding damage can be reduced at the construction phase as well.
+The damage to your siding can be reduced at the construction phase as well.
 Properly fastened siding is less likely to lift off a structure in strong wind.
 Building codes will likely direct the minimum standards for connections.
-You, your architect, or your contractor may decide to exceed these minimums for a stronger and more storm resistant structure.
+You, your architect, or your contractor may decide to exceed these minimums for a stronger and more storm-resistant structure.

 Falling trees and tree limbs are another significant type of damage to structures in a windstorm.
 Tree maintenance to remove dead limbs or identify and remove weakened trees will reduce the likelihood of the structure being damaged.

 Falling trees and tree limbs can open a structure with sudden violence.
-A tree on a structure is a very serious personal and structural safety issue.
-A tree may look as if it will not shift position.
+A tree on a structure is a severe personal and structural safety issue.
+A tree may look like it won't shift position.
 But it can shift and cause serious injury to the unwary.
-A fallen tree may also mask other very serious safety issues, such as downed electrical wires.
-The wires may still be live and the tree itself energized.
+Fallen trees may also mask other severe safety issues, such as downed electrical wires.
+The wires may still be alive, and the tree itself energized.
 Contact your agent or claims center to report the damage and seek advice on how to proceed.

-If your home or business sustains wind damage during a storm, it is important to contact a storm damage restoration professional as soon as the storm is over to help limit and repair the damage.
-SERVPRO of Clarksville can respond immediately to storm and flooding conditions.
+Suppose your home or business sustains wind damage during a storm.
+In that case, it's essential to contact a storm damage restoration professional as soon as the storm is over to help limit and repair the damage.
+SERVPRO of Montgomery County can respond immediately to storm and flooding conditions.
 Our quick response will help prevent secondary damage and help reduce restoration costs.

 Preventing Flood Damage